Exploring ways to reduce fuel bills, especially in today’s environment, is important for any homeowner.

 |Old Electric Storage Heaters|

 New Electric Storage Heaters

 |Coal-Based System||£540 to £665|

-How much you save also depends on factors other than the system you’re replacing.
-Your property must be well insulated and it’s crucial to fill any gaps in window frames and walls.
+How much you save depends on factors other than the system you’re replacing.
+Your property must be well insulated, and it’s crucial to fill gaps in window frames and walls.

 Air source heat pumps look almost identical to air conditioning units.
 They’re much simpler and less disruptive to install than the ground source version.
 Your garden doesn’t need to be destroyed to install them, as the heat gets taken from the air.

 Installing an air source heat pump isn’t something you should do yourself unless you’re a qualified and experienced expert.
 If not, find a tradesman to handle the installation for you.

 Installation of an air source heat pump isn’t cheap — the Energy Savings Trust estimates that you’re likely to spend somewhere between £6,000 and £8,000.
 However, as the above table shows, you could potentially recoup that amount in a few years.